aferrandi/dbtarzan/sourceforge/README.md

 DBTarzan changelog
 =================

+- Release 1.28

+Updated to Scala 3, Java 17, JavaFX 20, ScalaFX 20.

+Use Pekko instead of Akka (which is not more open source), for the actors.

+Reads the values in the databases using the types INT, FLOAT, STRING, which should improve the performance and allow to sort the columns in the GUI table correctly.

 - Release 1.27

 able to explore different databases simultanously connecting them via virtual foreign keys, that can be added directly in DBTarzan.

-- Release 1.26

-show foreign keys earlier, making it possible to follow the foreign keys of a row without waiting all rows to be loaded.

-double-clicking on a row or pressing enter with the row selected shows the vertical row panel with all the data of the row

-does only allow to store connections with identifiers as names (not <NEW> for example)